-Bonuses were earned and paid out, even as customer complaints and departures increased.
+The bottom line: Bonuses were earned and paid out as customer complaints and departures increased.

-Company B paid its sales force commission only (no salaries) and annual bonuses.
-Commission scales were based on total volume sold and the criteria to earn annual bonuses included overall corporate performance against revenue and profit goals plus individual performance on sales revenue and operating cash.
-Management’s intentions were for Sales professionals to find opportunities to sell across product lines to meet additional, previously unleveraged customer needs.
-But, many sales people used a goal achievement strategy that was aligned with selling the products they knew best, instead of cultivating new business with existing customers.
+Company B paid its sales force commission plus low/no salaries, plus annual bonuses.
+Commission scales were based on total revenue and the criteria to earn annual bonuses included overall corporate performance against revenue and profit goals plus individual performance on sales revenue and operating cash.
 There were a number of unintended consequences:

-– They spent a higher percentage of time visiting established customers to maintain relationships and to obtain repeat orders
+– They visited established customers to maintain relationships and to obtain repeat orders

 – They ignored taking the time to learn and sell the new and different products in different product lines than they had sold in the past

-As a result, most Sales employees achieved their targets and received the associated monetary rewards, while new business and expansion in selected industries was not happening.
+Most Sales employees achieved their targets and received the associated monetary rewards, despite the lack of progress on new business development and expansion in selected industries.

 As you can see, the biggest shortfalls in performance for these companies were strategic — the monetary rewards programs failed to focus performance on what is most important:

-– Delivery of the company’s unique value or competitive differentiation, the reason their customers buy from them in the first place
+– Delivery of the company’s unique value, the reason their customers buy from them in the first place

 Company A: Their Value Proposition was on-time delivery of high quality, precision metal parts.
-With employees focusing on dollars instead of on quality and on-time-delivery, the company’s performance was causing customers to be disappointed time and again.
+With employees prioritizing dollars more quality and on-time-delivery, the company’s performance was causing customers to be disappointed time and again.
 Company A’s failure to align compensation and bonuses with the business strategy was causing the loss of new and existing customers.

-In order to maximize the ROI on compensation, commission and bonus programs, these programs need to be effectively aligned with your strategy, rooted in your competitive differentiation.
-Managers can help prevent these types of unintended consequences by more effectively anticipating the actions employees could take that might undermine the strategy for short term gains.
+In order to maximize the ROI on compensation, commission and bonus programs, these programs need to be effectively aligned with your strategy, rooted in your competitive differentiation and your strategic growth plan.

 Today’s Challenge: Many companies are not realizing full benefit from their compensation, commission and bonus programs.
 Is your company one of these?
 How well aligned are your monetary rewards programs with your business strategy?
 Are these rewards structured to help employees to focus on what’s most important?